 My name is Karen and I do stuff.
 Vegetable gardening, cooking, home repairs and renovations ... that sort of thing.
 I've been "doing" my whole life, but have been teaching other people how to do stuff online since 2010.

-My name is Karen and I’m a television host.
+My name is Karen Bertelsen and I was a television host.
 In Canada.
-Which means in terms of notoriety and wealth, I’m somewhere on par with the manager of a Sunset Tan in Wisconsin.
+Which means in terms of notoriety and wealth, I was somewhere on par with the manager of a Sunset Tan in Wisconsin.

 I have installed my own central vac, done my own wiring, plumbing, drywalling, landscaping, toilet trained my cats and raised monarch butterflies which I then bronze and fashion into one of a kind wrist corsages.
 Okay that’s not true, I don’t bronze them.

-So I guess what I’m saying is, it’s not as hard as you think — none of it.
+So I guess what I’m saying is, it’s not as hard as you think -- any of it.
 You can do it yourself, cheaper, faster and it will make your life simpler.
 Trust me, I’m no genius, but if I can do it you can do it.
 Hell, if the last guy who showed up to fix your dryer can do it, you can do it.